hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 ### XSD files

 **[Look at our XSD files](/documentation/xsd-reference.html)** so you can validate your XML.
-We are working on an XML mapping guide and we will share that with you as soon as we can.
+We are working on an XML field mapping guide and we will share that with you as soon as we can.

 ### Our roadmap